 From those modest beginnings, the clinic grew into a community health center providing life-long primary care to the Fair Haven community.
-We have 7 sites in the community including: our main site on Grand Avenue, our five school-based health centers--Clinton Avenue, John S. Martinez, Fair Haven K-8, Riverside Academy, Wilbur Cross High School--and at Bella Vista Elderly Housing Complex.
+We have 8 sites in the community including: our main site on Grand Avenue, a new site recently opened on Grand Avenue, our five school-based health centers (Clinton Avenue, John S. Martinez, Fair Haven K-8, Riverside Academy, Wilbur Cross High School) and Bella Vista Elderly Housing Complex.

-What makes FHCHC unique is not just the number of patients and visits—although on any given day, over 350 people walk through our doors at any one of our 7 sites , including 5 school based health centers, Bella Vista and our main site on Grand Avenue.
-What makes us unique is the care that we provide and the dedication of our staff.
-Of the 4,000 babies our midwives have delivered over the past 40 years, we know that those first ‘babies’ are entering their 40s, and they have their own children, some of whom we have delivered and we are caring for their babies, their mothers are in their 60’s and their grandparents in their 80’s.
-The Fair Haven Community Health Center cares for the entire 4 generations of families—from giving shots, providing nutrition support through our WIC program and our home visiting programs of Nurturing Families and Minding the Baby, providing school physicals, seeing patients at our school based health centers, helping patients plan families and stay healthy.
+What makes FHCHC unique is not simply the number of patients we see —although on any given day, over 350 people walk through our doors at any one of our 8 sites , including 5 school based health centers, Bella Vista and two sites on Grand Avenue.
+What makes us unique is the high quality care provided by our dedicated our staff, and the personal relationships established between our patients and their caregivers.
+Of the 4,000 babies our midwives have delivered over the past 40 years, we know that those first ‘babies’ are entering their 40s, and they have their own children, some of whom we have delivered and we are caring for their babies - their mothers are in their 60s and their grandparents in their 80s.
+The Fair Haven Community Health Center cares for the entire 4 generations of families—from giving shots, to providing nutrition support through our WIC program and our home visiting programs of Nurturing Families and Minding the Baby, to providing school physicals, to seeing patients at our school based health centers, to helping patients plan families and stay healthy.

-We also are caring for over 1,000 patients with diabetes, caring for the patients who need our help when they are sick and especially those who suffer with the chronic problems of asthma, diabetes, hypertension, HIV and AIDS.
-We help new families not only with health care but also by providing outreach, interpretation and social services.
+We also are caring for over 1,000 patients with diabetes, caring for the patients who need our help when they are sick, and especially those who suffer with the chronic problems of asthma, diabetes, hypertension, HIV and AIDS.
+We help new families with healthcare and by providing outreach, interpreting and social services.

-Despite our challenges, I believe that FHCHC took action on the belief that all patients deserve high quality health care that is culturally relevant.
+FHCHC was founded on the belief that all patients deserve high quality healthcare that is culturally relevant.
 The clinic never turns anyone away.
 Our staff is always available to provide excellent care.
-The clinic started in a small space in the Fair Haven neighborhood that has grown to see over 350 patients a day at any of our 7 sites.
+The clinic started in a small space in the Fair Haven neighborhood that has grown to see over 350 patients a day at any of our 8 sites.
 FHCHC has served several generations of families and continues to maintain the family model of care as a central focus for providing primary care to the medically underserved and uninsured in the Fair Haven community.

 A Medical Home is a health care setting that facilitates partnerships between individual patients, their personal clinicians, and when appropriate, the patient’s family.
-The licensed independent providers (Doctors, Nurse Practitioners, Certified Nurse Midwives, Physicians Assistants) that work at Fair Haven Community Health Center offer primary care services- patients have ongoing and consistent access to health services.
+The licensed independent providers (Doctors, Nurse Practitioners, Certified Nurse Midwives, Physicians Assistants) that work at Fair Haven Community Health Center, at both our main building at 374 and at our newest location at 50 Grand Avenue, offer primary care services so that patients have ongoing and consistent access to health services.
 Care is facilitated by patient registries, information technology, health information exchange, and other means to assure that patients get appropriate care when and where they need and want it in a culturally and linguistically appropriate manner.

 We are pioneers in bringing health care directly to teens.
 Fair Haven Community Health Center began with The Body Shop at Wilbur Cross High School in 1982, the first school-based health center in Connecticut.
 We operate five school-based health centers (SBHC) in New Haven--Clinton Avenue, Fair Haven K-8, John S.Martinez, Riverside Academy, Wilbur Cross High School.